opencrvs/documentation/v1.8.0/developers/workflows/releasing.md

 OpenCRVS follows a structured and coordinated release process to ensure stability and alignment between the core platform and country-specific configurations.
 Releases are versioned semantically (e.g., v1.4.0).
 Each release is accompanied by migration notes, upgrade instructions, and full changelogs to support system integrators and implementers.

+## Initializing a Release

-## Create the release pull request
+### Create the release pull request

-The first step in launching a new release is to create the release pull request—arguably the simplest part of the process.
+The first step in launching a new release is to create the release pull request.
 To do so, execute the GitHub Action titled [`Release - Start a new release`](https://github.com/opencrvs/opencrvs-core/actions/workflows/init-release.yml) available in the [opencrvs-core](https://github.com/opencrvs/opencrvs-core) repository.

 To trigger this action, you are required to provide only the release version.

 {% hint style="warning" %}
+ **⚠️ Caution**
-Ensure that the version number adheres to [semantic versioning](https://semver.org/) (e.g., `1.6.1`).
+- Ensure that the version number adheres to [semantic versioning](https://semver.org/) (e.g., `1.6.1`).
+- Ensure there are no open pull requests that need to be included in the release—this applies to both the `countryconfig` and `core` repositories.
 {% endhint %}

 Once triggered, the action performs the following steps automatically: